DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-22-accredited-bodies-research-round-2.md

 ### Stuck in between UCAS and SITS

-There is an area where candidates get ‘lost’ if courses on UCAS don’t align with the Accredited bodies system.
+There is an area where candidates get ‘lost’ if courses on UCAS don’t align with the accredited bodies system.

 > The system is a student support system.
 It holds all student information and pulls it from UCAS directly.
 Every student is linked to a program (course) and plan code for identification.
 When a person is pulled into the system, it all has to link up.
 If they’re in UCAS and that program (course) doesn’t currently exist with us, they stay in UCAS and can't be pulled into our system.